-In the calculation of the best estimate liabilities under EBS the business is split in homogenous risk groups, such that the nature, scale, complexity of the business is taken into account.
+In the calculation of the best estimate liabilities under Solvency II the business of the Gard group is split in homogenous risk groups, such that the nature, scale, complexity of the business is taken into account.

 There is no deviation regarding the valuation methods between the different lines of business.
-Therefore the following valuation methods described are valid for all risk categories.
+Therefore, the valuation methods described below are valid for all risk categories.